juusokasperi/op-probit/DESIGN.md

 ## Limitations & Non-Idealities

 1. **Raw approximation accuracy**: Without Halley refinement, max error is ~2.7×10⁻¹⁰, which slightly exceeds the 10⁻¹⁰ target.
 One Halley step is required for production use.
 Refinement adds ~14 ns/op overhead but is necessary for full precision.
-For applications needing only ~10⁻¹⁰ accuracy, the raw approximation could be used for 500× speedup.

 2. **Input validation**: Assumes x ∈ (0,1) per specification.
 No explicit range checking, returns ±∞ at boundaries (preserves baseline API).